starofrainnight/coding-styler/README.md

 This situation must change!

-How could we focus on the program logic not the coding style rules?

 How could we focus on the program logic but not cause the source code getting unreadable?

 Actually there already have some utilities to help for do this job automatically: